 A highly-regarded metallurgist and business executive, Leonard (Len) Harris may be most remembered for the heart he has for the people whose lives his career touched.
-For more than six decades Len has been a pioneer in corporate social responsibility, leading companies to understand that doing the right thing for local people is also the best path to business success.
+For more than six decades Harris has been a pioneer in corporate social responsibility, leading companies to understand that doing the right thing for local people is also the best path to business success.

-In 1974, Len joined Newmont Mining Corp. as a Research Metallurgist, working his way to Vice President of Metallurgical Operations.
+In 1974, Harris joined Newmont Mining Corp. as a Research Metallurgist, working his way to Vice President of Metallurgical Operations.
 In 1992, Newmont and its partners decided to put the Yanacocha gold property in Peru into production.
-Len was named General Manager of the newly-formed Minera Yanacocha Co. and he and Rosa returned to Peru.
+Harris was named General Manager of the newly-formed Minera Yanacocha Co. and he and Rosa returned to Peru.
 The mine produced its first gold bar in 1993, reached a million ounces annual production by 1995 and later expanded to produce 3.3 million ounces annually.

 Throughout his career, Harris understood the value of engaging with employees and the surrounding communities.
 When he joined Yanacocha, Peru was plagued by civil war.
 Terrorists killed thousands of people, including Rosa’s brother, and decimated infrastructure.
 Worried about the people, Harris commissioned a study which documented a high degree of poverty, malnutrition and disease in the area.
 Harris hired doctors and collaborated with the mine owners, government organizations, non-government organizations, the military, churches, contractors and suppliers of goods and services to the mine to fight these issues.